Adderall Addiction: Signs, Symptoms, and Treatment

 If you are acutely intoxicated, you may be immediately referred to a detoxification facility so that the medical staff can manage your level of intoxication and withdrawal to prevent what would otherwise be life-threatening complications.7 The detoxification process can include three parts:7,8

-• Evaluation: Here, staff seek to answer specific questions related to whether traces of the substance are still in your bloodstream, how concentrated the traces may be, and whether there are any physical or mental health concerns that also need to be addressed.
+• Evaluation: During the evaluation process, staff determine whether traces of the substance are in your bloodstream, how concentrated the traces may be, and whether any physical or mental health concerns also need to be addressed.

-• Stabilization: A series of medical and psychosocial interventions are deployed here to help you manage acute withdrawal symptoms until you are medically stable and your system is free of substances.
+• Stabilization: A series of medical and psychosocial interventions is deployed to help you manage acute withdrawal symptoms until you are medically stable and your system is free of substances.
 Medication-assisted treatment (MAT) may be used at this stage.

 • Preparation for treatment: Staff will help you manage your treatment expectations, familiarize you with the overall process, and discuss how various interactions contribute to the recovery.

-Assessment is ongoing, and as such, you may enter an inpatient (i.e., residential facility) or an outpatient setting (less intensive whereby you attend treatment a couple of times a week) differently from peers.
-If you are acutely intoxicated, you will more than likely go to detoxification first before going to an inpatient or outpatient setting.
-Or, because you are not acutely intoxicated, you may be recommended to go to an inpatient or outpatient facility following your assessment.
+Assessment is ongoing and determines the level of treatment you may need.
+As such, you may enter an inpatient or residential facility or an outpatient setting that offers treatment in a less restrictive environment.
+If you are acutely intoxicated, you will likely go to detoxification first before going to an inpatient or outpatient setting.
+If you are not acutely intoxicated, an evaluation helps determine if you require inpatient or outpatient treatment and detoxification.

 • Your social functioning, substance use, symptoms, and experienced level of impairment